The Minimal Work Cost of Information Processing: Alternative Proof Using Lambda-Majorization.

-\paragraph{Framework} Consider a quantum mechanical system $X$ in an inital state described by the density operator $\sigma$.
+\paragraph{Framework} Consider a quantum mechanical system $X$ in an initial state described by the density operator $\sigma$.
 Our task is to bring the system $X$ to another state $\rho$, while attempting to maximize some kind of notion of ``extracted'' work in the process.

-Throughout this paper we assume that the Hamiltonians of the systems we consider are completely degenerate.
+We postulate a restricted set of operations as possible physical processes which we may carry out.
+Throughout this paper we assume that the system starts and ends with a fully degenerate Hamlitonian upon each application of an allowed operation.
+There is no further restriction, however, on how each of the allowed operations themselves are implemented---they might require a time-dependent Hamiltonian for example.

 We first postulate two basic operations of thermodynamical nature, involving a heat bath at temperature $T$: the erasure of a single qubit to a pure state at $kT\ln(2)$ work cost, and the corresponding reverse process which extracts $kT\ln(2)$ work by transforming a pure state into a fully mixed state.
 Here $k$ is the Boltzmann constant.
-These operations are motivated by the variety of explicit physical thermodynamical frameworks in which they can be performed, for example using Szilard boxes~\cite{Szilard1929ZeitschriftFuerPhysik,Dahlsten2011NJP} or by isothermally manipulating energy levels of Hamiltonians~\cite{Alicki2004,delRio2011Nature,Aaberg2011arXiv}.
+These operations are motivated by the variety of explicit physical thermodynamical frameworks in which they can be performed, for example using Szilard boxes~\cite{Szilard1929ZeitschriftFuerPhysik,Dahlsten2011NJP_inadequacy} or by isothermally manipulating energy levels of Hamiltonians~\cite{Alicki2004_hamiltonian,delRio2011Nature,Aberg2013_worklike}.
 Crucially, we assume the second law of thermodynamics, and require that there exist no operation that would allow us to form a cycle for which the net effect would be the extraction of work.
 This justifies that no other work extraction procedure can yield more work than $kT\ln(2)$ from a pure qubit, or else a cycle with net work gain could be formed by appending an erasure process, itself only costing $kT\ln(2)$.